-Your horse riding adventure starts now!
-After a light breakfast it’s back up to the paddocks.
-A short ride down to the Kei River and then a crossing by ferry, to ride over rocky headlands and long stretches of beach.
-The guides will take you to hidden waterfalls for a picnic lunch and a swim if you choose!
+The adventure starts now!
+After a light breakfast, it’s back up to the paddocks and a short ride down to the Kei River to cross by ferry to ride over rocky headlands and long stretches of beach.
+The trail leads to hidden waterfalls where the group enjoy a picnic lunch and a swim.
 Then it’s to Trennerys or Seagulls Hotel (both quaint, authentic hotels that give guests a real taste of traditional South African holidaying).
-Here you can stretch your legs on the beach or unwind with a beer by the pool before enjoying a great dinner, and time with your riding group.
-Our unhurried itinerary will give you plenty of time to explore the hotel.
-Overnight at Trennerys or Seagulls Hotel or similar.
+Unwind with a walk on the beach or maybe a been over a game of pool before enjoying a great dinner, and time with your riding group.
+The itinerary is relaxed and there is plenty of time to explore the area.
+Overnight at Trennerys or Seagulls Hotel.

-You will awake to the sound of the sea and the solitude of being somewhere on the edge of Africa.
-Now it’s time to move on with a distance of 40km to be covered.
-Heading out from the hotel you will continue up the coast, traversing rolling hills and sandy beaches and passing through rural settlements.
-You cross a number of inland river drifts, then the ride veers back to the sea for a breakfast or lunchtime picnic on the beach.
-Tides permitting, the rest of the day is a breath-taking ride on long, endless beaches, which mean faster riding and the thrill of a good horse in a great location.
-Another traditional beach hotel, Mazeppa Bay, is your next stop.
-Exploring the secluded beach will lead you to a suspension bridge onto one of the only islands along the coast.
+Awake to the sound of the sea.
+Today's ride covers 40km.
+Heading out from the hotel, the group continue up the coast, traversing rolling hills and sandy beaches and passing through rural settlements.
+Cross a number of inland river drifts before the ride veers back to the sea for a breakfast, or lunchtime picnic on the beach.
+Tides permitting, the rest of the day is a breath-taking ride on long, endless beaches, which means faster riding and the thrill of a good horse in a great location.
+Another traditional beach hotel, Mazeppa Bay (or similar), is the next stop.
+Exploring the secluded beach leads to a suspension bridge onto one of the only islands along the coast.
 A pleasant evening spent soaking up the relaxed atmosphere gives riders the opportunity to unwind after a challenging day in the saddle.
 Overnight at Mazeppa Bay Hotel or similar.

-The next leg of your adventure is “The Gorge”.
-This route takes you through a beautiful river ravine and over some tricky terrain.
-Once through the rocky river bed, the ride heads back to the sea through valleys and along winding cattle tracks before reaching your next destination – Kob Inn.
-You arrive just in time for lunch.
-In the afternoon you have the opportunity to relax and soak up the laidback hospitality of another coastal treasure.
-With a pub on the rocks overlooking the wild seas and sheltered private beaches on either side, this is an exquisite location in which to kick back and truly embrace ‘Africa time’.
+The next leg of the adventure is “The Gorge”.
+This route leads through a beautiful river ravine and over some tricky terrain.
+Once through the rocky river bed, the ride heads back to the sea through valleys and along winding cattle tracks before reaching the next destination – Kob Inn (or similar).
+Arrive just in time for lunch.
+Relax in the afternoon and soak up the laid back hospitality of another coastal treasure.
+With a pub on the rocks overlooking the wild seas and sheltered private beaches on either side, this is an exquisite location to kick back and truly embrace ‘Africa time’.
 Overnight at Kob Inn Hotel or similar.

-Today you should be fresh and ready for a full day in the saddle.
-The tides dictate the day's schedule which will take you about 20kms up the coast along sheltered beaches, into hidden coves and beautiful lagoons.
-Your guide will select a suitable spot for you to enjoy a picnic and a swim in a lagoon before heading back to Kob Inn for an evening of delicious dining and maybe a few cocktails!
+Today is a full day in the saddle.
+The tides dictate the day's schedule which will takes riders about 20kms up the coast along sheltered beaches, hidden coves and beautiful lagoons.
+The guide will select a suitable for a picnic lunch and a swim in the lagoon before heading back to Kob Inn (or similar) for an evening of delicious dining and maybe a few cocktails!
 Overnight at Kob Inn Hotel or similar.

 It’s time to head back down the coast again.
-Once more, the timing of the day’s riding will be dependent on the tides as you cross rivers, climb hills and speed along beaches on your way to Wavecrest Hotel.
-After a good +/- 30km ride, in the afternoon you can choose to indulge in a little pampering at the Wavecrest spa; maybe explore the rare mangrove forests by either boat or canoe.
-More South African coastal hospitality awaits you as you relax and allow yourself to be spoilt by the Wavecrest team.
+Once more, the timing of the day’s riding will be dependent on the tides as there are rivers to cross, hills to climb, and beaches to canter along on the way to Wavecrest Hotel (or similar).
+After a +/- 30km ride, riders can relax in the afternoon.
+Indulge in a little pampering at the Wavecrest spa, or maybe explore the rare mangrove forests by boat or canoe.
+More South African coastal hospitality awaits, thanks to the Wavecrest team.
 Overnight at Wavecrest Hotel or similar.

-The shuttle will pick you up to transfer you back to the airport at 1pm and there should be an opportunity to enjoy one last ride and meet the other horses at the farm; either a ride through the indigenous bush or you may like to ride in the school, do some jumping and swim with your horse in the farm dam before it’s time to say goodbye to your horse and head home or onto new horsey horizons.
+The shuttle will collect guests for the transfer back to the airport at 1pm.
+There will probably be an opportunity to enjoy one last ride and meet the other horses at the farm; either on a ride through the indigenous bush or maybe in the school to do some jumping and swim with the horse in the farm dam before it’s time to say goodbye to the horses and head home- or onto a new horsey adventure.

 All riding and itineraries are subject to change due to variations in local conditions, hotel accommodation availability, rider’s abilities, the weather & the influences of the sea tides and during the rainy season the conditions of the rivers.